chrishunt/healthyhacker/jekyll/_posts/2014-07-26-why-i-use-vim.md

 ---
-title: "Talking about a text editor"
+title: "Why I Use Vim"
 episode: "1"
 redirect_from: "1/"
 duration_in_seconds: 1215